 What is FAIR?

 Preamble: We strive to make marine image data FAIR.
-We maintain metadata profiles to establish a common language of marine imagery, we develop best-practice operating procedures for handling marine images and we develop software tools to apply the vocabulary and procedures to marine imagery.
+We maintain the iFDO metadata vocabulary to establish a common language for describing marine imagery, we provide metadata schemas to link the iFDO format to established metadata standards, we develop best-practice standard operating procedures for handling marine images, and we implement software tools to apply the vocabulary and procedures to marine imagery.

 The buzzterm FAIR is an acronym for Findable, Accessible, Interoperable and Reusable.
 Which you probably knew already.
 Sorry.
 But in case you didn’t: its the big idea, currently driving research data management (RDM) and a massive challenge for RDM infrastructure providers, maintainers and users.
 But it is also a fantastic opportunity to open up research by making research efforts more prominent and results more reliable.
 It appears everywhere nowadays, most importantly in project calls and thus project proposals.
 So while there is also no way around it, embracing this new data culture will change the face of research for the better!